READ THE PROLOGUE and the FIRST CHAPTER (below)

 I sighed.
 “OK.
 Let’s stick together.”

 You’re such a show-off!”
 I said, loosening my ponytail.
-I knew that my green eyes were more striking when my dark hair framed my face.
+I knew that my green eyes were more striking when my dark hair framed my face and curled over my breasts.
 When we were out drinking with our housemates, I usually attracted the most guys, but Anne was the girl who took one home.